kefaslungu/enhancedTouchGestures/readme.md

 ## Version 21.01

 * NVDA 2020.3 or later is required.
+* On Windows 10 Version 1709 and later, doing a four finger flick left will toggle dictation (Windows+H).
 * Remove dedicated touch interaction support toggle command from the add-on.
 * As touch interaction support can be toggled from NVDA's touch interaction settings panel, a dedicated Enhanced Touch Gestures settings panel has been removed.